-MJF is a not-for-profit organization.Donate now to support equal justice for all.
+MJF is a not-for-profit organization.Donate now to support access to justice for all.
 Donations are tax deductible.

 Through MJF you can choose to volunteer your time on a project in an area of law which most closely matches your interests and strengths.
 In doing so, you make an enormous difference for low-income Minnesotans who might otherwise go underrepresented.

 Public interest and pro bono attorneys working with low-income clients may request the assistance of law students through MJF.
 Law students may help with client intake and interviewing, community legal education, courtroom representation, fact investigation, legal research and writing, government paperwork, or special projects.
 Law students can work in your office on a weekly basis throughout the semester or can help you with a specific case or project.

 MJF accomplishes its goal to help meet the legal needs of low-income Minnesotans through three primary tracks: the Law School Public Service Program (LSPSP); the Summer Fellowship Program (SFP); and Street Law.